Charlie Fowler: Search efforts

 Fowler and Boskoff were officially declared missing when they were not present on a scheduled return flight to the United States booked for December 4.
 Search efforts by Chinese authorities and an independent search party retained by friends and mountaineers continued through most of December 2006.

 The two peaks Fowler referred to in his final email were unnamed, which initially complicated search and rescue efforts launched by local authorities in Litang.
 Furthermore, locals in Litang and Buddhist monks living at a monastery near the base of Mount Genyen told investigators they had not seen any foreigners in the area for the previous month.
 The authorities also found no evidence of the pair in the vicinities of other peaks they had talked about climbing in previous e-mails.

 But, on December 25 (about three weeks after the pair was declared missing), authorities began to make progress in the search when they discovered a local man who said he had driven Fowler and Boskoff to a remote town not far from the Tibetan border.
 According to the driver, Fowler and Boskoff said they planned to climb 6,204-meter (20,354-foot) Mount Genyen.
 They left their luggage with the man when he dropped them off on November 11, and said they would retrieve it when they returned on November 24, which they never did.
 With this new lead, the authorities began to focus their efforts on the slopes of Mount Genyen.

 Bodies found

 On December 27, searchers found a body, mostly buried in snow, at the 5,300-meter level of Mount Genyen, though darkness prevented them from making an immediate identification.
 They returned on December 28 and confirmed that the body was Fowler's.

 The initial investigation revealed that Fowler was likely killed in an avalanche.

 The body of Christine Boskoff was found and identified on July 8, 2007.
-It was to be retrieved from the mountain in August 2007 (when more favorable weather conditions were predicted for recovery team).
+It was to be retrieved from the mountain in August 2007 (when more favorable weather conditions were predicted for the recovery team).